Squash at the 2010 Commonwealth Games

-Squash at the 2010 Commonwealth Games was held at the Siri Fort Sports Complex from 4 to 13 October 2010.
+Squash at the 2010 Commonwealth Games was the fourth appearance of the Squash at the Commonwealth Games.
+The Squash tournament at the 2010 Commonwealth Games was held at the Siri Fort Sports Complex in Delhi, India, from 4 to 13 October 2010.
 The training venue for the participants was Siri Fort Sports Complex – 3.
 Every CGA has been allowed to send a maximum of 8 players, 4 male and 4 female, for this event.